CodingItWrong/outsidein.dev/book/react/6-writing-data.md

      {validationError && <Alert severity="error">Name is required</Alert>}
 ```

 Save and the test passes.

-Now, when do we want that message to *not* show?
-For one thing, when the component first renders.
+Now, when do we want the server message *not* to show?
+If you think it over, here are a few scenarios where we don't want the error message to show:

+- When the component first renders
+- When the server returns successfully
+- When the server is retried after a failure, and succeeds

+Let's test-drive these one at a time.
+First, confirming the server error doesn't display when the component first renders.
 Add another test to the "initially" describe block:

 ```js
 it('does not display a server error', () => {